nguyent11/rjc/README.md

 bash run.sh
 ```

-A script is provided to set up the environment with some of the required packages.
+A script is provided to set up the environment with some of the required packages on Linux systems using apt-get.
 ```
 bash configure.sh
 ```